Nikeshkumar-tk/DS-and-Algos-in-js/README.md

 # Learn javascript from scratch
- Githyb repository to learn javascript from scratch
+ Github repository to learn javascript from scratch